What Is Xerostomia?

 Difficulty speaking

-The tongue sticks to the palate and speech becomes pasty, especially during prolonged periods.
+The tongue sticks to the palate and speech becomes pasty, especially during long stretches.

 Diagnosis

-The diagnosis of xerostomia is clinical, based on the patient's complaint and physical examination findings.
+Xerostomia diagnosis is clinical, based on the patient's complaint and physical examination findings.
 To quantify hyposalivation, sialometry is used — measurement of salivary flow at rest and stimulated.

 Normal resting salivary flow is 0.3 to 0.4 mL/min.
 Values below 0.1 mL/min characterize significant hyposalivation.
 Normal stimulated flow (paraffin chewing or citric acid) is greater than 0.7 mL/min.